hedyhli/outline.nvim/README.md

 - **Node**: An item in the outline view
 - **Fold**: Collapse a collapsible node
 - **Location**: Where in the source file a node is from
-- **Preview**: Peek the location of a node in code using a floating window
+- **Preview**: Show the location of a node in code using a floating window
+- **Peek**: Go to corresponding location in code without leaving outline window
 - **Hover**: Cursor currently on the line of a node
 - **Hover symbol**: Displaying a floating window to show symbol information provided by provider.